($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: A representation-theoretic proof of Theorem

 The proof that $\widetilde{e}_{i}^{\varepsilon_i(\lambda)} \lambda$ is an $\ell$-partition follows similarly, with the roles of induction and restriction changed in Proposition \ref{branching_rule}, and the roles of $e_i$ and $f_i$ changed in Theorem \ref{groj}.

 \end{proof}

-We do not yet have representation theoretic proofs of our other Theorems \ref{other_cases} and \ref{second_from_bottom}.
-We expect Theorem \ref{other_cases} to be true over any field.
-In Theorem \ref{second_from_bottom} the conditions $(\dagger)$ and $(\ddagger)$ will change for different fields, so any representation theoretic proof of this theorem should distinguish between these different cases.
+We do not yet have representation-theoretic proofs of our other Theorems \ref{other_cases} and \ref{second_from_bottom}.
+We expect an analogue of Theorem \ref{other_cases} to be true for the Hecke algebra over a field of arbitrary characteristic.
+In Theorem \ref{second_from_bottom} the conditions $(\dagger)$ and $(\ddagger)$ will change for different fields, so any representation-theoretic proof of this theorem should distinguish between these different cases.